pmndrs/drei/README.md

   color={'hotpink'} // Color of the line
   length={1} // Length of the line
-  decay={1} // How fast the line fades away target={undefined} // Optional target.
+  decay={1} // How fast the line fades away local={false} // Wether to use the target's world or local positions stride={0} // Min distance between previous and current point interval={1} // Number of frames to wait before next calculation target={undefined} // Optional target.
 This object will produce the trail. attenuation={(width) => width} // A function to define the width in each point along it.
 >